-The Company complies with the requirements of the ASC 340-10-S99-1 and SEC Staff Accounting Bulletin ("SAB") Topic 5A- "Expenses of Offering".
-Offering costs consist principally of professional and registration fees incurred through the balance sheet date that are related to the Initial Public Offering and that were charged to shareholders' equity upon the completion of the Initial Public Offering.
-Accordingly, on September 30, 2021, offering costs totaling \$20,169,599 have been charged to shareholders' equity (consisting of \$6,900,000 of underwriting fee, \$12,075,000 of deferred underwriting fee and \$1,194,599 of other offering costs).
-Of the total transaction costs, \$719,201 was reclassified as a non-operating expense in the condensed statement of operations with the rest of the offering cost charged to shareholders' equity.
+The Company complies with the requirements of the Financial Accounting Standards Board ("FASB") ASC 340-10-S99-1 and SEC Staff Accounting Bulletin ("SAB") Topic 5A-"Expenses of Offering."
+Offering costs consist principally of professional and registration fees incurred through the balance sheet date that are related to the Initial Public Offering and that were charged to shareholders' deficit upon the completion of the Initial Public Offering.
+Accordingly, on March 31, 2022, offering costs totaling \$20,169,599 have been charged to temporary equity (consisting of \$6,900,000 of underwriting fee, \$12,075,000 of deferred underwriting fee and \$1,194,599 of other offering costs).
+Of the total transaction costs, \$719,201 was reclassified as a non-operating expense in the statements of operations with the rest of the offering cost charged to temporary equity.
 The transaction costs were allocated based on a relative fair value basis, compared to the total offering proceeds, between the fair value of the public warrant liabilities and the Class A ordinary shares.